Ohio State University Athletic Ticket Office Hours

-Will Call is located in the Southeast corner of the Schottenstein Center and is open M-F 8am-5pm and starting 90 minutes before tip-off on home game days for:
+Regular Public Will Call is located in the Northeast corner of the Schottenstein Center and is open M-F 9am-4pm and starting 90 minutes before tip-off on home game days

-Will Call located in the Northwest corner (auxillary gym hallway) of the Schottenstein Center is open 90 minutes prior to tip-off until halftime for:
+Player Guest Will Call is located in the Northwest corner (Auxiliary Gym Hallway) of the Schottenstein Center is open 60 minutes prior to tip-off until halftime.
+This includes:

 Yes, you may lose your ticket privileges if you have engaged in conduct that is determined, by either OSU or the NCAA, to be in violation of any NCAA rule or if, in OSU’s reasonable discretion, you have otherwise taken any action that jeopardizes the eligibility of OSU’s programs or its student-athletes.

-Season ticket holders and single game purchasers should request accessible seating by indicating your specific seating needs when submitting your ticket application online.
+Season ticket holders and single game purchasers should request accessible seating by submitting an ADA Needs Form.
+Please indicate your specific seating needs when submitting your request.
 Be sure to indicate whether you need seats that do not require climbing many steps or if you require wheelchair accessible seating.
-If you are in possession of tickets that are not accessible, please bring them to the Guest Services at the Schottenstein Center starting 90 minutes prior to tip-off on game day.
-Guest Services is located outside of section 122 on the main concourse at the Schottenstein Center.
+If you are in possession of tickets that are not accessible, please bring them to Guest Services at the Schottenstein Center starting 60 minutes prior to tip-off on game day.
+Guest Services is located outside of section 127 in the main concourse at the Schottenstein Center.
 All seating is limited; accessible seating is made available on a first come first serve basis and we cannot guarantee accessible seating will be available for individuals needing to exchange tickets on game day.

 Wheelchair accessible rows are as follows: